Oriel Gray: Personal life

 She married John Gray in 1940, an actor whom she met while at the Sydney New Theatre and they had a son, Stephen.
-By 1947 her marriage had broken down and she moved on to a long term relationship with writer John Hepworth with whom she had two more sons, Peter and Nicholas.
-Gray died from a heart attack, aged 83 in West Heidelberg, Victoria, on 30 June 2003.
+By 1947 her marriage had broken down and she moved on to a long-term relationship with writer John Hepworth, with whom she had two more sons, Peter and Nicholas.
+Gray died from a heart attack, aged 83 in Heidelberg West, on 30 June 2003.

 Career

 From 1937 to 1949, Gray wrote and acted for the Sydney New Theatre which had the reputation of being left wing and avant-garde, being modelled on the new radical and political theatre movement blossoming in the United States.
 In 1942, Gray was appointed as the first paid Australian playwright-in-residence.
 She was commissioned to write a weekly radio segment for the New Theatre on 2KY and her first stage play, based on the short stories of Henry Lawson, was performed at New Theatre in 1943.

 In reviewing plays, L. L. Woolacott, critic and editor of the Sydney Triad magazine, described Gray as "one of the most significant and talented Australian playwrights whose work has so far been produced here".

 Over her stage-writing career, she wrote two political revues, six one act and eight full length stage plays, plus several plays for young adults.

 The 1955 award by the Playwrights' Advisory Board for best play was given jointly to Gray's play The Torrents and to Ray Lawler's play Summer of the Seventeenth Doll.
 This has been called "one of the great “compare and contrast” moments in the history of female Australian playwriting."

 Gray's play, with its themes of "feminism and the saving of the environment", did not have popular appeal in a very conservative era with only one amateur performance recorded (New Theatre, Adelaide 1957).
 It was not published until 1988 and did not have a professional production until 1996 by the State Theatre Company of South Australia at the Adelaide Festival of Arts.
 In 2019 The Torrents was produced jointly by the Sydney Theatre Company and Black Swan State Theatre Company under Clare Watson's direction, starring Celia Pacquola in the leading role.
 In the eighties the play was turned into a light-hearted musical, called A Bit O' Petticoat (1982), with music composed by Peter Pinne.

 Gray's play Burst of Summer won the 1959 J. C. Williamson Theatre Guild Competition.
 The play explores the racial tensions that erupt in a small town when a young Aboriginal girl gains brief notability as a film actress.
 The plot is not based on real events, rather being inspired by the release of Charles Chauvel's film Jedda which made known the Aboriginal actors Ngarla Kunoth and Robert Tudawali.
 Tudawali played the role of Don in the television version of the play for ABC TV (1961).
 Despite a poor critical reception at the time, this production is noted as a cultural landmark, having three First Nations' performers in major roles.